Spicy General Tso’s Chicken

 Instructions

-- First, make the coating for the chicken.
-In a medium bowl, whisk together sesame oil, egg whites, and 2 tablespoons soy sauce.
-Add chicken and stir to coat, then let sit at room temperature for 20 minutes.
+- First, make the chicken marinade.
+In a medium bowl, whisk together the egg, soy sauce, and sesame oil.
+Add the chicken and stir to coat, then marinate for 20 minutes at room temperature.

-- Prep the sauce.
-In a small bowl, stir together cornstarch, brown sugar, soy sauce, and tomato paste.
-Add hoisin sauce, chili oil, and rice vinegar, then whisk to combine well and set aside.
+- In the meantime, prep the sauce.
+In a small bowl, whisk together brown sugar, soy sauce, rice vinegar, hoisin, sesame oil, chili oil, and tomato paste to combine well and set aside.

-- In a deep cast iron frying pan, heat 2 tablespoons of the vegetable oil over medium-high heat until shimmering.
-Add chicken in batches and fry until crispy, about 4 to 5 minutes, turning over once or twice as it cooks.
-Drain cooked chicken on paper towels and set aside.
-Add more oil to the pan as needed.
+- In a deep cast iron frying pan, heat a quarter inch of vegetable oil over medium-high heat until shimmering.
+Add the chicken and fry until crispy, about 7 to 8 minutes, turning over once or twice as it cooks.
+Drain the chicken on paper towels and set aside.

-- Add chicken to the frying pan and stir until coated in sauce.
-Remove from heat and serve immediately with steamed rice.
+- Finally, add the crispy chicken to the sauce and stir gently until well coated.
+Remove from heat and serve immediately with a side of steamed rice.

 Notes